Donders-Institute/bidscoin/docs/workflow.rst

                             your subject folders do not have a prefix.
 Default: the value of the study/template bidsmap, e.g. 'sub-'
       -m SESPREFIX, --sesprefix SESPREFIX
-                            The prefix common for all the source session-folders (e.g. `M_` is the subprefix if session folders are named 'M_pre', 'M_post', ..).
+                            The prefix common for all the source session-folders (e.g. 'M_' is the subprefix if session folders are named 'M_pre', 'M_post', ..).
 Use '*' when your session folders do not have a prefix.
 Default: the value of the study/template bidsmap, e.g. 'ses-'